Social Icons

 Directed by Brian De Palma

-Here is a movie that sets the mood for other gangster films to follow.
-It is based on a 1932 version of the same name which was then based on a 1929 novel of the same name by Armitage Trail.
+Here’s a movie that sets the mood for gangster films to follow.
+It’s based on the 1932 version of the same name, which was itself based on a 1929 novel by Armitage Trail.

-On initial release the movie was received with mixed feelings.
-Most of it was because of the excessive violence and frequent cursing (the word "FUCK" was used 226 times in this movie).
-Scarface is about criminals at work, every lead in the movie was on drugs and used them on screen, some even more than others.
+On its initial release, the movie was met with mixed reactions, largely due to its excessive violence and frequent cursing (the word "FUCK" was used 226 times).
+Scarface is about criminals at work, and every lead in the movie was on drugs, using them on screen—some more heavily than others.

-All this and taking Franks girl to be his wife, didn't make Tony's rise to the top smooth.
-His need to always be in control and his over possessive love for his sister ended up being the end of him.
+All this, plus taking Frank’s girl as his wife, doesn’t make Tony’s rise to the top smooth.
+His need for control and his over-possessive love for his sister ultimately lead to his downfall.

-Scarface is now a classic, the American Film Institute rates it as the tenth best in the gangster film genre.
-The line "Say hello to my little friend!" by Montana placed 61st place on AFI's 100 Years...
-100 Movie Quotes list, and Tony Montana was nominated as a villain on AFI's list of 100 Heroes & Villains.
+Scarface is now a classic.
+The American Film Institute ranks it as the tenth-best gangster film of all time.
+Tony Montana’s iconic line, "Say hello to my little friend!" landed 61st place on AFI’s 100 Years...
+100 Movie Quotes list, and Tony himself was nominated as a villain on AFI’s list of 100 Heroes & Villains.

-Here is a classic movie you should have in your archive.
+This is a classic movie you should definitely have in your archive.

 She’s All That (1999)